John Spare

 • Produced Screenwriter

-• 25+ Years Experience in Marketing and Operations
+• 25+ Years Experience in the Film Exhibition Industry.

 “THE CONJURING meets ROSEMARY’S BABY… the ideas are extremely original…The characters are well developed and the subtext, such as Don’s constant struggle with staying sober, is intriguing.
 The strength of this script comes from its unique storyline and the deeper subplots that make the audience feel a deeper connection to each character.”

-— William Morris Endeavor Agency review of Black Eyed Kids.
+— William Morris Endeavor Agency review of Brockport (Black Eyed Kids original title).

 Screenplays, Shorts & Pilots